-As in previous years, given the nature of its asset base, the Company has engaged Lewis & Ellis Inc. to provide an independent actuarial valuation of the portfolio of interests in life policies.
-They have confirmed that the approach taken by our Investment Manager is both accurate and represents fair value. although in the light of recent performance in the HIV portfolio, some adjustments have been made to the mortality assumptions for the future.
-Further details can be found in our Investment Manager's Report.
+As in previous years the Company has engaged Lewis & Ellis Inc. to provide an independent actuarial valuation of the portfolio of interests in life policies in its asset base.
+They have confirmed that the approach taken by our Investment Manager, including the principal assumptions used by it, is appropriate and the net asset value of the portfolio represents fair value.